ethyca/fides/docs/fides/docs/guides/generating_datamap.md

 Example manifest updates are included in `demo_resources/demo_extended_taxonomy.yml`.

+### Auditing Resources for Data Map Compliance

+As of `v1.7.0`, a new command is included to `audit` resources for compliance of your data map.

+Currently the two commands are:
+1. `fidesctl audit systems`
+1. `fidesctl audit organizations`

+The output of these commands will alert a user to any shortcomings which potentially leave valuable information off of a data map.
+Feel free to run them now for a preview of what still needs to be added!

 ### Data Use
 Below is an extended [Data Use](./../language/taxonomy/data_uses.md) example.
 Each of these properties is responsible for populating a field on your data map.